Efficient Shapley values computation for Boolean network models of gene regulation: Evaluation of the propagation method

 \subsection{Accuracy}

 We assess propagation performance using relative RMSE (RMSE normalized by the maximum value) and the normalized discounted cumulative gain (NDCG) over the full ranking length as primary metrics, both ranging from 0 to 1 with 1 is optimal value.
 The average results of the benchmark is show in Table \ref{tab:average}.
-Kendall’s \(\tau_b\) and Spearman’s \(\rho\) are additionally reported as auxiliary ranking-based measures.
+Kendall’s \(\tau_b\) and Spearman’s \(\rho\) are additionally reported as auxiliary ranking-based measures (Figure S6, SM).
 Except for relative RMSE, these metrics evaluate ranking quality rather than exact values, as relative gene importance is more informative than absolute scores.
-Finally, the fraction of correctly propagated rows (from 0 to 1) is reported in Figure~S7 (Supplementary) to directly measure propagation accuracy.
+Finally, the fraction of correctly propagated rows (from 0 to 1) is reported in Figure~S7 (SM) to directly measure the propagation accuracy.

-Figure~\ref{fig:ndcg} presents the NDCG results for the Knock-out (KO) and Knock-in (KI) Shapley values under the Shapley weighting scheme; uniform weighting (Figure~S8, Supplementary) shows similar trends.
+Figure~\ref{fig:ndcg} presents the NDCG results for the Knock-out (KO) and Knock-in (KI) Shapley values under the Shapley weighting scheme; uniform weighting (Figure~S8, SM) shows similar trends.
 The average relative RMSE is 0.0194 for KO and 0.0288 for KI.
 The average NDCG is 0.779 for KO and 0.865 for KI (Table \ref{tab:average}).

-Using an NDCG threshold of 0.75, 13 KO and 8 KI samples fall below this value.
+Using an NDCG threshold of 0.75 (blue dashed line), 13 KO and 8 KI samples fall below this value.
 Most of these correspond to degenerate baseline cases in which all nodes have identical scores, resulting in identical ranks and an NDCG of zero (cases below the red-crossed line).
 Excluding degenerate cases, most model-target pairs achieve NDCG well above 0.75, often close to 1, indicating good ranking recovery.
 KI is more stable, with tightly concentrated NDCG values and low relative RMSE, whereas KO shows larger variability and more frequent degeneracy.
 Performance exhibits a weak dependence on the number of network inputs.